roundcopy/pulent-2022/src/pages/letters/embracing-failure-and-taking-risks.md

 ---
-title: Embracing Failure and Taking Risks
+title: "Failing Forward: Embracing Risk as the Key to Success"
 number: "27"
 slug: failure
 tags: